 FreshBooks offers a simple, sleek interface that makes matters simple.
 This is suitable more for small businesses that don’t need as many functions and need something clean and straightforward that’s easy to use.

-Xero’s interface is more-complicated and less-friendly than FreshBooks’.
-However, they make up for it in the number of functions they offer through this dashboard and the wealth of information that is available.
-With some clicks, users will be able to get an overview of the company’s finances.
+Xero’s interface is more-complicated and less friendly than FreshBooks’.
+However, they make up for it in the number of functions they offer through this dashboard and the available wealth of information.
+Users can get an overview of the company’s finances with clicks.

-Winner: It depends: FreshBooks is more suitable for small business and inexperienced users.
-At the same time, Xero’s many features will please the more experienced user, even if they find it confusing at times.
+Winner: It depends: FreshBooks is more suitable for small businesses and inexperienced users.
+At the same time, Xero’s many features will please the more experienced user, even if they sometimes find it confusing.

 FreshBooks was designed as an invoicing tool first and an accounting solution second.
 Over the years, they have added many features and functionalities to the software to be more helpful to a broader range of businesses, but it has also remained to its invoicing roots.

 Cloud invoicing is easily streamlined with an online payment gateway.
-This tool is efficient in collecting payment without needing to have discussions with clients regarding these.
-It also offers multi-currency invoicing so you can bill customers in their local currency.
+This tool efficiently collects payments without needing to discuss these with clients.
+It also offers multi-currency invoicing, so you can bill customers in their local currency.

 Although not built around the functionality of invoicing clients, Xero still does a pretty good job.
 It even offers the ability to set reminders on invoices, and you receive a notification when the client doesn’t pay in time.
 Xero will also auto-send those reminders to clients, which is useful if you have many clients that don’t pay in time.

 Winner: FreshBooks.
-The invoicing in FreshBooks is just a little bit smoother than it is in Xero, which makes sense considering the software was built around the feature.
+The invoicing in FreshBooks is just a little smoother than in Xero, which makes sense considering the software was built around the feature.